ideapark/career/cloud-native/site-reliability-engineering/monitoring.md

 # Monitoring

+## Why Monitor?

+- Analyzing long-term trends

+How big is my database and how fast is it growing?
+How quickly is my daily-active user count growing?

+- Comparing over time or experiment groups

+Are queries faster with Acme Bucket of Bytes 2.72 versus Ajax DB 3.14?
+How much better is my memcache hit rate with an extra node?
+Is my site slower than it was last week?

+- Alerting

+Something is broken, and somebody needs to fix it right now!
+Or, something might break soon, so somebody should look soon.

+- Building dashboards

+Dashboards should answer basic questions about your service, and normally include some form of the four golden signals (discussed in The Four Golden Signals).

+- Conducting ad hoc retrospective analysis (i.e., debugging)

+Our latency just shot up; what else happened around the same time?

+## Paging a human only when necessory

 Monitoring is one of the primary means by which service owners keep track of a system’s health and availability.
 As such, monitoring strategy should be constructed thoughtfully.
 A classic and common approach to monitoring is to